2023 Commercial Banking School – NEW!

 *Agenda, topics and descriptions are subject to change

-Doug Bosse is Professor of Strategic Management and the David Meade White Jr. Chair in Business at the Robins School of Business at University of Richmond.
+Doug Bosse is Associate Dean of International Business Programs and the David Meade White Jr. Chair in Business at the Robins School of Business at University of Richmond.
 He has more than 20 years of experience facilitating strategic planning and leadership alignment activities for executive teams.
 Prior to becoming a professor, Doug spent over ten years in corporate strategy consulting after beginning his career as a commercial banker.
 He has served clients ranging from large multinationals to small domestic firms, including American Electric Power, Allianz, BetterMed, Bon Secours, Duke Energy, and The Federal Reserve Bank.
 Doug received his Ph.D. from Fisher College of Business at The Ohio State University.
 He is a University Distinguished Educator, Past-Chair of the Management Department, and Past-President of Richmond’s Faculty Senate.

 Richard Coughlan serves as Faculty Director of Executive Education and Associate Professor of Management at the University of Richmond, where he teaches courses on negotiations, decision-making, and organizational behavior.
 A recipient of the University’s Distinguished Educator Award, he is also a facilitator and strategic advisor for dozens of corporate clients including CapTech, CarMax, Capital One, Dominion Energy, and Markel.
 A graduate of the University of Virginia, Richard arrived at Richmond after completing both an MBA and a Ph.D. in judgment and decision making at the University of Arizona.
 Prior to graduate school, he spent nearly five years in the hotel industry, culminating with a position on the management team at The Pebble Beach Resorts in California.